 Mindfulness, as it relates to zen Buddhist tradition, is the focal point for your daily meditative practice.
 In this sense being mindful involves observing the present moment without reaction.
 If you were sitting upright in a chair or on the floor during meditation, you would only observe the minor aches in your back from sitting upright.
 Likewise, you would observe and acknowledge the sounds around you as you let them pass into unawareness.
 Mindfulness is acceptance of the present moment, regardless of the circumstances.

 So when I spotted my mangled vehicle, instead of pulling my hair out and shrieking to the gods for vengeance, I took a big breath and walked away.
-I understood that the situation was as it was and I carried on with remainder of my morning.
+I understood that the situation was as it was and I carried on with the remainder of my morning.

 Of course, she left a note so it could've been worse.
 Regardless, had this happened to me five years ago I would have had a meltdown of epic ego-monster proportions.